Introduction:

 Most cheek retractors are made from plastic, silicone, or metal.
 Choose one that is durable, easy to clean, and resistant to damage, so it use longer.

-4. Advanced Techniques for Better Results
+4. Advanced Techniques for Clinical Use

 5. FAQ